Agriculture in the Doha Round

 Since July 2007, successive draft modalities tabled by the Chair of the agricultural negotiations have been the basis of substantive work at Senior Official level, as well as Ministers' consideration in July 2008.

-The fourth revision or 'Rev. 4', tabled in December 2008, reflects the state of play and the high level of convergence reached among Members, while acknowledging a certain number of outstanding issues.
+The fourth revision or 'Rev. 4' reflects the state of play and the high level of convergence reached among Members in December 2008, while acknowledging a certain number of outstanding issues.